catid/catid.io/content/pages/game_hacking.md

 This was my first medium sized C++ project and was about the time that I learned about memory safety bugs. ;)

-Since I stopped playing when I went off to college, the community has since continued hosting the bot site: http://www.mervbot.com/
+I stopped maintaining the software shortly after I went off to college, and the community has since continued hosting the bot site: http://www.mervbot.com/

+Also found that someone has cloned the code to GitHub so it's forked here: https://github.com/catid/ssbot

 ### SubSpace : Game Client